cozodb/cozo/README.md

 </span></pre>

 ## Install

+We suggest that you [try out](#Getting-started) Cozo before you install it in your environment.

 How you install Cozo depends on which environment you want to use it in.
 Follow the links in the table below: